robertlangereis/my-ticketswap-frontend/README.md

-# Tic Tac Toe front end

-This is the frontend for the game starter in which you can play Tic Tac Toe with a friend.
-It's build using the standard `create-react-app` so the usual `yarn start` can be used.

-The backend (server) of this project must be running for the app to function correctly.
+# TicketSwap rebuild - Robert Langereis

+This is the frontend (clientside) for a Ticketswap lookalike, created by Robert Langereis, as a final assignment for the Codaisseur Academy.

+## Running

+* Install the dependencies using `npm install`
+* `npm start`
+* This frontend requires a backend that can be found (installed and run) here: https://github.com/robertlangereis/my-ticketswap-backend